fix buffalo today

 169 East Ferry - additional views

 169 East Ferry is home to Harris Hardware, Buffalo's oldest black hardware store.
 Located one block from the recently renovated Performing Arts High School this magnificent building is locally owned by Glenn Banks (see above pic stream).
-The structure is an important landmark along a street that has seen a dozens of mixed use commercial buildings demolished over the years.
+The structure is an important landmark along a street that has seen dozens of mixed-use commercial buildings demolished over the years.
 It's directly across from this abandoned City-owned building.

 IMG_3104